|

 What’s the difference between deodorant and antiperspirant?

-The DIY deodorants will naturally fight bacterias that are on our armpits and are causing the bad smell, without plugging sweat glands.
+The DIY deodorants will naturally fight bacteria that are on our armpits and are causing the bad smell, without plugging sweat glands.

 Antiperspirants prevent sweat in the first place – they plug the sweat glands.
 They often contain aluminum, talc, parabens, triclosan, Propylene glycol, and artificial fragrances that can irritate the skin.